What’s inside this article: Some tips to help improve speech in autistic children. This is part of a 7 part communication skill series for parents.

 Oral Language Expression

-The goals, along with increasing oral language expression, is to develop an increased responsiveness to learning opportunities and improve generalization.
+The goal, along with increasing speech, is to develop joint attention, and increase responsiveness to learning opportunities, and improve the generalization of skills.

-Spend time playing matching games and looking at picture books/word books to introduce words and show their meaning with visual supports.
+Spend time both playing matching games and looking at picture books/word books to introduce words while showing their meaning with visual supports.

 Nursery rhymes, songs, chants, dances, etc are all great ways to expose young children to language in a repetitive, fun way that will facilitate learning.

 When you’re talking to your child use short sentences and gestures.
-Point to the label and clearly say the name of the item.
+For example, point to the label and

 It may take a while for your child’s vocabulary to grow.
 You may go over the same word using the same games and activities many, many times.
-That’s normal.
+Don’t worry, that’s normal.